USS Bennington (PG-4): Early career

 USS Bennington (Gunboat No. 4) was commissioned at the New York Navy Yard on 20 June 1891 under the command of Commander Royal B. Bradford.
 As one of the first steel-hulled gunboats of the "New Navy", Bennington was assigned to the Squadron of Evolution, a unit made up entirely of "New Navy" ships that was established to test and perfect tactics and doctrine developed at the Naval War College.
 In addition to operating as the first tactical fleet of the U.S. Navy, the squadron performed the secondary mission of cruising to foreign ports to demonstrate to the world the types of modern ships the United States was capable of building.
 In that latter role, Bennington and the rest of the squadron departed New York on 19 November 1891 for the unit's cruise to Brazil.

 On 5 May 1892, Bennington was transferred to the South Atlantic Squadron and cruised South American waters until 19 July.
 Setting out from Bahia, Brazil, the gunboat visited Spanish and Italian ports during the 400th anniversary celebration of Columbus' voyage to the western hemisphere.
-She concluded the European portion of those festivities on 18 February 1893 when she departed Cadiz, with a replica of Columbus's caravel Pinta in tow for Cuba.
+She concluded the European portion of those festivities on 18 February 1893 when she departed Cádiz, with a replica of Columbus's caravel Pinta in tow for Cuba.
 After stops in the Canary Islands, the Netherlands West Indies, and Havana, the gunboat arrived back in the United States at Hampton Roads, Virginia, on 26 March.

 Following participation in the 1893 International Naval Review at Hampton Roads, Bennington moved north for operations along the coast of New England before beginning preparations for foreign service.
 To this end, she entered the New York Navy Yard on 24 May and remained there until 6 August.
 The ship departed New York on the 6th and arrived in Lisbon on the 18th.
 She cruised the Mediterranean, visiting various ports along its shores, for the next six months.
 In February 1894, orders arrived sending her to the Pacific.
 On the 18th, the gunboat transited the Strait of Gibraltar and headed back across the Atlantic.
 After steaming around Cape Horn and stopping at several Latin American ports, the warship finally arrived at the Mare Island Navy Yard on 30 April.